-- 1. In respect of Section 475 of the Local Government Act, requirement for consultation during the development or amendment of an Official Community Plan, Council must consider whether consultation is required with specifically: - i.
-The Board of the Regional District in which the area covered by the plan is located, in the case of a Municipal Official Community Plan; - ii.
-The Board of any Regional District that is adjacent to the area covered by the plan; - iii.
-The Council of any municipality that is adjacent to the area covered by the plan; - iv.
-First Nations; - v.
-Boards of Education, Greater Boards and Improvements District Boards; and - vi.
-The Provincial and Federal Governments and their agencies.
+- 1. In respect of Section 475 of the Local Government Act, requirement for consultation during the development or amendment of an Official Community Plan, Council must consider whether consultation is required with specifically: - The Board of the Regional District in which the area covered by the plan is located, in the case of a Municipal Official Community Plan; - The Board of any Regional District that is adjacent to the area covered by the plan; ii. - The Council of any municipality that is adjacent to the area covered by the plan; iii. - First Nations: - Boards of Education, Greater Boards and Improvements District Boards; and - The Provincial and Federal Governments and their agencies. vi.